CancerRxGene/gdsctools/doc/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Anaconda method was tested successfully on the following systems: MAC,
-Windows 7 Pack1, Fedora 19 (Nov 2015) with version 0.9.3 of gdsctools.
+Windows 7 Pack1, Fedora 19 (Nov 2015) with version 0.16.5 of GDSCTools.

 Under Windows, an error was raised due to scipy.
 This was fixed by typing::